CooperStansbury/hematokytos/pipelines/CABYBARA/README.md

 - `simplify.ipynb` – Notebook demonstrating how results can be simplified

 ## Usage
 Modify the input and output paths inside the shell scripts and submit them via `sbatch`.
-The R script expects an AnnData `.h5ad` input and a reference dataset.
+The R script expects an AnnData `.h5ad` input and a labelled reference dataset.